polarsource/polar/clients/apps/astro-demo/README.md

 file, which contains an example of how to use the integration to upload posts to Polar.

 Note: this code will fail unless you provide both a personal access token and an organization ID.
 The example is not intended to be run.
+Similarly, the `build` script has been removed as the code would run at build time.

 ## Example